Maman20/One-level-game/README.md

         CONTAINS THE FOLLOWING BASIC SUBCLASSES

-    Simulation(method) (we also run it in menu class and main page class (use downcasting to achieve this)
+    Simulation(method): (we also run it in menu class and main page class (use downcasting to achieve this)

 MAINMENU ::

          CONTAINS THE FOLLOWING BASIC SUBCLASSES

-      Play (easy to program // need user typing script from parent game-logic // press enter)
+      Play: (easy to program // need user typing script from parent game-logic // press enter)

-    Edit
+      Edit:

         Picture of default player color on right

         Use random color combination algorithm / have a fixed rgb or other color system on the right side of the screen (allows user to           change color to desire)